Ewert-Technologies/notarytool-gradle/README.md

 ### Configuration
 In order to use the plugin, it must be configured with the Authentication information obtained as above.
-To configure the Authentication information, add the following configuration block to your script:
+To configure the Authentication information, add the following configuration block to your gradle build script:

 ```kotlin
 configure<NotaryToolGradlePluginExtension> {